louis77/pg2sqlite/README.md

       *Path to SQLite database file (i.e. mydatabase.db) -t, --table
       *Name of table to export
+  -s, --schema
+      *Name of table schema
   --ignore-columns
       comma-separated list of columns to ignore --drop-table-if-exists
-      DANGER: Drop target table if it already exists --confirm
+      DANGER: Drop target table if it already exists --omit-data
+      Only migrate table definitions, omit data --confirm
       Confirm prompts with Y, useful if used in script --verify
       Verify that the number of rows inserted into SQLite equals the number of rows loaded from Postgres.
-      In case of failure, exits with status code 2 --strict
+In case of failure, exits with status code 2
+  --strict
       Use STRICT table option for SQLite, see https://www.sqlite.org/stricttables.html --omit-pk
-      Do not migrate PRIMARY KEY's to SQLite table
+      Omit primary key from SQLite table
+  --omit-fk
+      Omit foreign keys from SQLite table
  ```

 ### Example